blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 	- Hanafi and Hanbali allow it when fearing Zina
 		- Tafsir Al Qurtubi
 	- Hanafi Jurist
-		- One can masturbate to avoid sodomy or Zina, but if t the ability, he should do nikah or purchase a legally valid slave-girl, or else he is a severe sinner.
+		- One can masturbate to avoid sodomy or Zina, but if he has the ability, he should do nikah or purchase a legally valid slave-girl, or else he is a severe sinner.
 	- Weak Hadith
 		- The one who weds his hand is cursed (Tafseer Mazhari Vol. 12, Pg.
 94)